Alessia Orro

-Alessia Orro (born 18 July 1998) is an Italian volleyball player who plays as a setter of Fenerbahçe and Italy women's national volleyball team.
+Alessia Orro (born 18 July 1998) is an Italian professional volleyball player who plays as a setter for Fenerbahçe and the Italy women's national volleyball team.

 She competed in the women's tournament at the 2016 Summer Olympics, 2020 Summer Olympics and 2024 Summer Olympics, the 2019 Montreux Volley Masters, and the 2022 FIVB Volleyball Women's Nations League.

 Career

 Originally from Narbolia, in the province of Oristano, her career began at Ariete, a club of which she was part of both the youth team and the first team in Serie C, playing as a middle blocker and opposite, she remained linked to the Sardinian club until 2013.

 In the 2013–14 season she joined the federal team of Club Italia, also changing her role to setter, in four years of permanence, she played in the Serie B1 championship followed by the Serie A2 in the 2014–15 season and the Serie A1 in the 2015–16 season.

 In the 2017–18 season she was signed with Unet E-Work Busto Arsizio, in Serie A1, with whom she won the 2018-19 CEV Cup.

 After three years with Unet E-Work Busto Arsizio, she moved to Numia Vero Volley Milano for the 2020–21 season, won the CEV Cup, where she was awarded MVP.

 On 8 June 2025, she moved to Turkish powerhouse Fenerbahçe.